pavi2410/AdomptCheems/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
+Adompt a Cheems with this app.
+Made with Jetpack Compose as part of the week 1 of the #AndroidDevChallnge

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->